nkalupahana/baseline/docs/_pages/privacypolicy.md

 - Given email address (can be obfuscated with Sign In With Apple)
 - Timestamps of mood logs
 - Timestamps of surveys, and names of surveys completed
-- Image data (this will likely be encrypted in the future, but for now, our internal policies forbid us from ever looking at or otherwise analyzing any user’s image data)
 - Whether you’ve enabled Personal Data Protection, and what type (upfront/discreet)
 - Plain text of any Gap Fund requests you submit (which, of course, we need to process your request)